Oscar-Pellice-Mas/Oscar-Pellice-Mas/README.md

   <img src="https://img.shields.io/badge/-GitHub-05122A?style=flat&logo=github" height="20">
 </div>
 <a href="https://github.com/RollingBarrel/Helheim-Engine">Helheim Engine - GitHub</a>
 <p>The Helheim Engine is a WIP custom game engine developed as the final project for our master’s degree, built to support 3D action games.
-The entire cohort collaborated on this project, where I took on dual roles: programmer and producer.</p>
+The entire master collaborated on this project, where I took on dual roles: lead programmer and producer.</p>
 <p>As the producer, I was responsible for managing the team and overseeing all aspects of the work, ensuring that the project was on track and met the deadlines.
 I also handled task distribution, managed communication, and coordinated pull requests on GitHub, where I contributed as a code reviewer.</p>

 <p align="center">